Main content of the website

 • Only one person may vote per property

-• If more than one person owns the property, written consent from a majority of owners is required
+• If the property has multiple owners, written consent from a majority of owners is required

-• Corporations cannot vote and property held by a corporation does not qualify [www2.gov.bc.ca]
+• Corporations cannot vote, and property owned by a corporation does not qualify [www2.gov.bc.ca]

 • You can vote only once in Kaslo, either as a resident elector or a non-resident property elector